A trick is an attempt to manipulate the Google rankings using methods other than improving your webpages or improving your communication with users.

-The goal of my website is to help people find ways to follow the Google webmaster guidelines, but I have to admit that I couldn't wait to make a good, clean website that was following the guidelines and see what happened.
+The goal of this website is to help people find ways to follow the Google webmaster guidelines, but I have to admit that I couldn't wait to make a good, clean website that was following the guidelines and see what happened.
 I avoided "tricks" when making this website.
 I avoided everything Google recommends to avoid.
-I followed the guidelines.
+I followed the Google webmaster guidelines.
 I almost expected that this website wouldn't do well in Google because in my attempt to "be clean" I did not do many things that are considered by SEO "experts" as good ideas.

 Here are a couple of things I did that were specifically against what most SEO "experts" are saying, but are recommended by the guidelines.
-These things are "tricks of the trade", but in the case of this website, didn't end up really mattering.
+These things are "tricks of the trade", but in the case of this website, I did not follow SEO experts, I followed the guidelines.

 Domain name - most people say keywords should be in your domain name.